Email FacebookTwitterMenu burgerClose thin

 How Intent Works With Inheritances

-For instance, if the spouse of someone who inherited a house personally performed needed repairs on the house, this injection of sweat equity could cause the house to be considered joint property.
-However, if the inheriting spouse could document that repairs were performed only over his or her objections, that could let the house remain individual property.
+For example, if the spouse of someone who inherited a house personally performed necessary repairs on the house, this injection of sweat equity could cause the house to be considered joint property.
+However, if the inheriting spouse could document that repairs were performed only over his or her objections, the house could remain individual property.

 An inheritance may become jointly owned through a process called transmutation.
 A transmutation agreement is a post-nuptial agreement, and the effect can occur gradually, so that at one point inherited property is entirely separate, then partly joint and then entirely joint.